 Petoskey State Park began its service as a public recreation area in 1934 as the Petosky Bathing Beach.
 Prior to that, the area was privately owned by a local tanning company.
-Located on the sandy shores of Lake Michigan’s Little Traverse Bay, this 300-acre park is popular for its mile-long sand beach and forested campgrounds.
+Located on the sandy shores of Lake Michigan’s Little Traverse Bay, Poetoskey camping is a 300-acre park is popular for its mile-long sand beach and forested campgrounds.
 Within the park are nearly 3.5 miles of walking, hiking, and biking trails that wander among the park’s wooded dunes.
 Summer months bring out scores of sunbathers, swimmers, paddlers, boaters and water skiers.
 The nearby towns of Petoskey and Harbor Springs offer a variety of local arts and crafts shops, cafes and charming Victorian architecture.

 The two campgrounds at Petoskey State Park offer 180 tent and RV sites situated among shady woods near the lakeshore.
 The Dunes Campground, on the north end of the park, has 80 smaller sites suitable for tent campers, while the Tannery Creek Campground, on the south end of the park, has 100 larger sites ideal for RVs and trailers.
 Each site is equipped with picnic tables, fire pits and electrical hookups, and there are restrooms, showers and drinking water available in both campgrounds; a dump station is located near the park entrance.
 Other park amenities include a picnic area, beach house and concession stand.
 Dogs are permitted, but must remain leashed.
 Seasonal campsite rates range from $33–$37/night, plus park entrance fee.